BasicWolf/zblog/src/content/articles/2022_03_19_hexarchi_di_python_part_2.rst

            )
            ...

-Our service still needs one more port.
-That is to persist voting results.
+The service still has one more thing to do.
+It has to persist the voting results.

-We would persist those results a bit indirectly.
-Remember how ``VotingUser`` updated its state?
-Hence the port would save the voting user, not a voting result :).
+It terms of DDD, ``VotingUser`` is an `aggregate root <https://martinfowler.com/bliki/DDD_Aggregate.html>`.
+To update an article rating we have to persist a ``VotingUser`` as a whole.
-We'll call the port ``SaveVotingUserPort`` (todo:source):
+``SaveVotingUserPort`` takes care of that (todo:source):

 .. code-block:: python